Selling Contact Lenses Without a Prescription

-According to Alan Barcelona, president of the California Statewide Law Enforcement Association, retail stores illegally selling contact lenses is a common occurrence.
+According to Alan Barcelona, president of the California Statewide Law Enforcement Association, retail stores illegally selling contact lenses are a common occurrence.
 1 Recently, investigators from the California Department of Public Health (CDPH) and Department of Consumer Affairs (DCA) teamed with the FDA’s Import Operations Branch investigators for “Operation Cat Eyes,” a sting operation that targeted retailers in the Los Angeles area who illegally sold decorative and cosmetic contact lenses.
 2

 As a result, twelve defendants, including five corporations and seven individuals, are facing federal charges for selling contact lenses without a prescription.